petartotev/PT_Demo_Java/README.md

 3. Set Font Size: Go to Settings > Editor > Font > Change size to 16

 # Create Modules

+Package is for organizing code.
+Module is for managing and enforcing dependencies between groups of packages.

 ## Create new Module

 1. Go to `File` > `Project Structure` > `Modules`.